NGenetzky/espa-cloud-masking/l4-7_cfmask/README.md

 ### Data Processing Requirements
 This version of the CFMASK application requires the input products to be in the ESPA internal file format.

-This cloud masking product is currently available in the [ESPA](https://espa.cr.usgs.gov) processing system as part of the Surface Reflectance product.

-However, if you wish to generate your own...

-The following input data can be generated using the [LEDAPS](https://github.com/USGS-EROS/espa-surface-reflectance) software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) project.
-Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.
+The following input data are required to generate the cloud masking products:
 * Top of Atmosphere Reflectance
 * Brightness Temperature

+These products can be generated using the [LEDAPS](https://github.com/USGS-EROS/espa-surface-reflectance) software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) project.
+Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.

+This cloud masking product is currently available in the [ESPA](https://espa.cr.usgs.gov) processing system as part of the Surface Reflectance product.

 ## More Information
 This project is provided by the US Geological Survey (USGS) Earth Resources